Powerlearnproject/se-day1-assignment-tonie123/README.md

 2.Design-building the framework
-3.coding converting software design into tangible code 4.Testing- examine the software for any bugs and glitches 5.software Developer- developing applications,programming languages and frameworks 6.project manager- assembles and lead the software development team 7.Agile methodology-iterative and incremental,with multiple cycles (sprints) 8.Waterfall methodology-linear and sequential each phase is completed before moving on there is low flexibility
+3.coding converting software design into tangible code 4.Testing- examine the software for any bugs and glitches

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Waterfall methodology- linear and sequential each phase is completed before moving on there is flexibility